leadedge/Spout2/SPOUTSDK/SpoutDirectX/SpoutDX/Tutorial04_Lib/readme.md

 main application source file and modify the library names.
 - Remove Spout source files from the project.

+### Build

+<b>Change to "Release" configuration for build.</b>

+The libraries distributed with this project are built Release with\
+SPOUT_BUILD_CMT enabled and the application project is configured for :

+    Release / Multi-threaded (/MT)

-Note that the application project build for Release or Debug
+Note that the application project configuration, Release or Debug, and Runtime options :

     Project Properties > C++ > Code Generation > Runtime Library